tonyvu2014/business-loan-app/README.md

 ## Run the apps locally

-- To setup run the backend API: please refer to [this](backend/README.md)
+- To setup and run the backend API: please refer to [this](backend/README.md)
 - To setup and run frontend app: please refer to [this](frontend/README.md)

 ## Run with docker-compose